Works Premiered by the LSO

 The Orchestra gave the world premiere of British composer Ralph Vaughan Williams’ Fantasia on a Theme by Thomas Tallis conducted by the composer.

-Elgar's now-famous Cello Concerto was premiered in a concert conducted by Felix Salmond.
+Elgar's now-famous Cello Concerto was premiered in a concert conducted by Elgar himself, and performed by cellist Felix Salmond.

 Exactly 100 years ago, Albert Coates conducted the first complete performance of Holst’s The Planets at the Queen’s Hall, as well as the premiere of the second revised version of Vaughan Williams’s London Symphony.